ZetaMap/moreCommands/README.md

 Open an issue if you have a suggestion.

 ### Releases
-Prebuild relases can be found [here](https://github.com/ZetaMap/moreCommands/releases)
+Prebuild releases can be found [here](https://github.com/ZetaMap/moreCommands/releases)

 ### Building a Jar
 You have just run `build.bat` and the plugin will compile automatically.